cmse822/cmse822.github.io/assignments/pca4.md

 1. Compare and contrast shared memory parallelism and distributed memory parallelism.
 Give examples of programming models that use either of these approaches.
 2. Give a practical example of each of the following collective operations: reduction, broadcast, gather, scatter.

-## What to turn-in

-Commit your answers to the questions, as a plain text, markdown document, or pdf to your assignment repo _before the start of class_.